khaled-nabil1/C-Utility-Library/README.md

 # C Utility Library

 A collection of useful C functions for operations on numbers, strings, arrays, matrices, and encryption ciphers.
 This library is designed to simplify common programming tasks and provide robust solutions for computational problems.
-You can find a detailed report for each functions in the functions folder.
+You can find a detailed report for each functions in the functions directory.
 ## Table of Contents
 - [Features](#features)
 - [Installation](#installation)